Table of Contents

 Due to the high volume of channels submitted to the Roku Platform daily, our certification process can not and does not replace a developer’s own responsibility to rigorously test their channels for bugs.
 Developers are expected to use this Pre-certification Checklist as a tool to guide their own internal quality assurance testing before submitting their channels for review.

-Many developers chose to first publish their channels as private channels before submitting to be a certified public channel.
-Private channels are not subject to the same review criteria as public channels, and all in-channel transactions using the Roku Billing Services are treated as $0.00 transactions.
-This makes private channels an ideal "staging area" to beta and QA test a channel before making it publicly available and searchable in the Roku Channel Store.
+Many developers chose to first publish their channels as non-certified channels before submitting to be a certified public channel.
+Non-certified channels are not subject to the same review criteria as public channels, and all in-channel transactions using the Roku Billing Services are treated as $0.00 transactions.
+This makes non-certified channels an ideal "staging area" to beta and QA test a channel before making it publicly available and searchable in the Roku Channel Store.

 Testing across multiple devices